Asyncio Finally Got Peewee

 To which the hell I suffer seems a heav'n.

 I feel that it is high time that Peewee had an assyncio story.
-I've avoided this for years because asyncio is, in my opinion, a lousy design for anything beyond massively concurrent I/O multiplexing.
+I've avoided this for years.
+In my opinion, asyncio is a lousy design for anything beyond massively concurrent I/O multiplexing.
 Database operations and transactions, while needing to support some degree of concurrency (Sqlite doesn't even manage that), are still rather heavy operations - Postgres default config specifies a max of 100 connections.
 Nonetheless, the writing has been on the wall for years now, and much like toml, type whispering, and the withering bouquet of packaging tools waiting to be tossed, asyncio is not going anywhere.
 Peewee remains a synchronous ORM, but in order to work with the ever-widening sphere of async-first web frameworks and database drivers, it was time to come up with a plan.

 That inscrutable thing is chiefly what I hate; and be the white whale agent, or be the white whale principal, I will wreak that hate upon him.